PCI DSS — Payment Card Industry Data Security Standard

 Annual attestation

-- SAQ-A and the Attestation of Compliance (AOC) are completed annually by Glassbreak's compliance owner and signed off by leadership.
+- SAQ-A and the Attestation of Compliance (AOC) will be completed annually by Glassbreak's compliance owner and signed off by leadership, beginning with the first cycle after paid billing goes live (billing is currently in early access).

 - Stripe's current PCI DSS AOC is on file (refreshed each year by Stripe's QSA cycle); a copy is available under NDA on request.